michaelkloess/2025_07_project_horizon_cohort_loyalty_analysis/01_docs/01_business_use_case.md

 ### 📌 Vision
 This rewards program combines marketing expertise with data insights to deliver a more relevant, customer-focused experience.
-By aligning incentives with individual needs, TravelTide aims to strengthen loyalty, increase retention, and enhance overall customer satisfaction.
+By aligning incentives with individual needs, Horizon aims to strengthen loyalty, increase retention, and enhance overall customer satisfaction.

 ---